popatre/intro-week-day2-solutions/day-2/arrays/contents.md

 For these challenges complete the body of each function in turn.
 Run the file with Node to run the tests and check your function works correctly.
 Take a look at the tests to see what each function should be returning given various arguments.
-When you're ready, to move on to the next function.
+When you're ready, move on to the next function.